 Bullitt County Historical Markers

-Bullitt County has 17 historical markers which identify the approximate locations of where significant events of historical importance took place.
+Bullitt County has 19 historical markers which identify the approximate locations of where significant events of historical importance took place.
 Links to more information about each marker are listed below.
-The letters (A-K) refer to the markers on the map below.
-Note that the letters F, G and H represent multiple historical markers that are relatively close to one another.
+The letters (A-O) refer to the markers on the map below.
+Note that the letters F, G, H and N represent multiple historical markers that are close to, or opposite sides of one another.

 Below is an image insert from Google showing the location of the Bullitt County historical markers.
-You can use the arrows in the upper left corner to move the image, or use the plus and minus signs to zoom in or out.
+You can use the plus and minus signs to zoom in or out.
 You may also put the cursor on the map and drag the image to where you want it.

 .
 Page URL: